Robiul Islam: Success in Test

-Robiul remained around the fringes of the Test team, but it was not until March 2013 during Bangladesh's tour to Sri Lanka that he returned to the Test side, when a haul of 29 wickets from seven first-class matches in Bangladesh's domestic tournament caught the attention of the selectors.
-In the second match of the series Robiul played his first Test in 16 months.
+Robiul Islam remained around the fringes of the Test team, but it was not until March 2013 during Bangladesh's tour to Sri Lanka that he returned to the Test side, when his 29 wickets from 7 FC matches in Bangladesh's domestic tournament caught the attention of the selectors.

+In the second match of the series, Robiul Islam played his first Test in 16 months.

-The following month, Bangladesh toured Zimbabwe where they played two Tests.
-Robiul was included in the squad and finished with 15 wickets, costing 19.53 runs each.
+The following month, Bangladesh toured Zimbabwe for two Tests.
+Robiul Islam was included in the squad and finished with 15 wickets, costing 19.53 runs each.
 This was the most wickets taken by a Bangladesh seam bowler in a Test series, bettering the 12 Shahadat Hossain managed against South Africa in 2008.
-Including spin bowlers, only Mohammad Rafique and Enamul Haque Jr have bettered Robiul's tally of 15 wickets in a series, and Rafique took three matches to beat that figure.
+Including spin bowlers, only Mohammad Rafique and Enamul Haque Jr have bettered Robiul Islam's tally of 15 wickets in a series, and Rafique took three matches to beat that figure.